VirgilSecurity/awesome-virgil/docs/crypto-library/v2/crypto.rst

 |            |          |         | vcruntime140.dll* |                     |             |
 +------------+----------+---------+-------------------+---------------------+-------------+

-    \* These dependencies can be installed as a part of `Visual C++ Redistributable for Visual Studio 2015 <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`__
+    These dependencies can be installed as a part of `Visual C++ Redistributable for Visual Studio 2015 <https://www.microsoft.com/en-us/download/details.aspx?id=48145>`__

 Step 2 - Configure environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Open Terminal.
-2. Check that all tools which are listed in the `build prerequisites <Build prerequisites>`__ are available there.
+2. Check that all tools which are listed in the `build prerequisites <#build-prerequisites>`__ are available there.

 -  for Windows compiler should be MSVC;
 -  for OS X build toolchain should be Xcode Toolchain.

-3. Check that all dependencies from the `table above <Step 1 - Choose target language and platform>`__ are
+1. Check that all dependencies from the `table above <Step 1 - Choose target language and platform>`__ are
    accessible.
-4. Set environment variables according to the `table above <Step 1 - Choose target language and platform>`__.
+2. Set environment variables according to the `table above <Step 1 - Choose target language and platform>`__.

 Step 3 - Get source code
 ~~~~~~~~~~~~~~~~~~~~~~~~